DigitalHarborFoundation/llm-math-education/README.md

 This project is [hosted on GitHub](https://github.com/DigitalHarborFoundation/llm-math-education).
 Feel free to open an [issue](https://github.com/DigitalHarborFoundation/llm-math-education/issues) with questions, comments, or requests.

+A [fork of this repository at `DigitalHarborFoundation/rag-for-math-qa`](https://github.com/DigitalHarborFoundation/rag-for-math-qa) contains research code and data used to publish [our workshop paper](https://arxiv.org/abs/2310.03184).

 ## Demo

 You can explore the effects of the retrieval-augmented generation approach by using our [Streamlit app](https://llm-math-education-levon003.streamlit.app/About_this_app).
 You'll need to provide your own OpenAI API key.